27 Sep Hermann Goellner: A Freestyle Skiing Pioneer

-Still fit and climbing rocks at age 78, Hermann Goellner in his prime was among a rare breed of freestyle skiing greats, performing fearless inverted tricks well before they became the norm
+Still fit and climbing rocks at age 78, Hermann Goellner in his prime was among a rare breed of innovative freestyle skiers, performing fearless inverted tricks well before they became the norm

 In the taproom of the Reno Whole Foods, Hermann Goellner, an Austrian-born pioneer of freestyle skiing who has lived in the Tahoe area for nearly 20 years, demonstrates how to make a Möbius strip.

 If you’re not familiar with the concept, then it helps to have a little background.
 August Ferdinand Möbius was a German mathematician in the 1800s.
 Much of his legacy hinges on the discovery of the Möbius strip: “a non-orientable two-dimensional surface with only one side when embedded in three-dimensional Euclidean space.”